-The effects of the Egyptian food ration and subsidy system on income distribution and consumption
+The effects of food price and subsidy policies on Egyptian agriculture

 Since its earliest years IFPRI has conducted research on food subsidies, concentrating on methods to achieve the social objectives of subsidies without undue distortion of the economy or excessive economic and political costs.